Five Ten Kirigami - Women's Review

 Our Analysis and Test Results

-A decent all-around performer with a reasonable price tag and notably high scores in comfort makes this shoe a great introductory option.
-We were amazed by how comfortable this model was throughout our testing regimen.
-As a long-time climber, our lead tester is used to painful, tight-fitting shoes designed for performance.
-When she tried on the Five Ten Kirigami, she was amazed that a shoe could be so comfortable and yet still perform fairly well on the rock.
+A decent all-around performer with a reasonable price tag, the Five Ten Kirigami is a great introductory option.
+As a long-time climber, our lead tester is used to painful, tight-fitting shoes geared toward performance.
+When she tried on the Kirigami, she was amazed that a shoe could be so comfortable and yet still perform fairly well on the rock.
 The overall fit, plus the use of C4 Stealth rubber, make this a great option for those on a budget and folks just getting into climbing.

 Performance Comparison